I’ve updated this post on 26 May 2020

 |2020/2021||1 July 2019 to 30 June 2020|

-In the tax year 2021/2022 you decide to lengthen your accounting period to 30 September.
+In the tax year 2021/2022 they decide to lengthen their accounting period to 30 September.

 That means there are overlap profits for the period 1 July 2019 to 30 June 2020.

 If your accounting period in the tax year before you make the change is more than 12 months after the end of the basis period for the previous tax year, your basis period is the period between the end of the basis period for the previous tax year and the new accounting date.

 Following on from example 1, the individual has been self-employed for some years now and decides to shorten their accounting period to 31 May each year.